 I am a night owl, no question about it.
-If I could, I would stay up late every night and sleep in until 8:30 or 9 am every morning.
+It not that I don’t like to sleep, but I have sleep apnea for which I am using a CPAP machine, so sleeping is quite difficult.
 I’ve found, however, that I can’t efficiently run my household or homeschool the children without starting a little earlier in the day.
 Sigh.
 These are the great tragedies of life.

 Needless to say, sleep is VERY important to me.

 In peace I will both lie down and sleep; for you alone, O Lord, make me dwell in safety.
 Psalm 4:8

 Tim and I have been blessed with children who are fairly good sleepers, and we do our best to train them to that end.
 Over the years we stumbled upon a little secret that has helped the entire family sleep better.